Lenovo Yoga C940-14IIL Compatible Battery 7.7V 7650mAh

 7650mAh

-Lenovo Yoga C940-14IIL — 7.7V Li-Polymer Replacement Battery (L18C4PH0 / 5B10T11585)
+Lenovo Yoga C940-14IIL — 7.7V Li-Polymer Replacement Battery (L18C4PH0)

-This 7.7V, 7650mAh (58.91Wh) lithium-polymer battery is a direct cell replacement for the Lenovo Yoga C940-14IIL convertible ultrabook.
-It covers the full C940-14IIL lineup, including the 81Q9 series and regional variants.
-OEM part numbers include L18C4PH0, L18M4PH0, 5B10T11585, 5B10T11586, 5B10T11686, 5B10W67180, 5B10W67374, SB10W67323, and SB10W67416.
+This 7.7V, 7650mAh (58.91Wh) Li-Polymer cell replaces the original battery in the Lenovo Yoga C940-14IIL 2-in-1 convertible notebook.
+It fits the full Yoga C940-14IIL range, including the 81Q9 series and regional variants.
+OEM part numbers L18M4PH0, 5B10T11585, 5B10T11586, and related cross-references all apply to this same cell configuration.

-- Post-swap calibration on the C940-14IIL: After fitting this cell, run one full discharge until the laptop hibernates, then charge uninterrupted to 100%.
-This forces the BIOS battery learn cycle to reset against the new cell and clears the inaccurate health warning that appears after every cell replacement on this platform.
+- Post-install calibration cycle: After fitting this cell, run one full discharge to hibernate cutoff, then charge uninterrupted to 100% without using the laptop.
+This resets the BIOS battery learn cycle and clears the inaccurate health warning that appears after every cell swap.

-Yoga C940-14IIL shutting down at 20–30% charge shown on screen
+Laptop shuts down at 20–30% shown on the fuel gauge

 Compatible Models